 Platelet Rich Plasma as an Anti-inflammatory

-Lastly, PRP can be applied topically, after procedures that incite inflammation such as Fraxel laser, CO2, or Fractora treatments – its use here lends to creating a quicker healing process for the patient, and we see that clinically in that patients treated with PRP right after laser treatments tend to have a quicker, less red and inflamed recovery than those untreated.
+Lastly, PRP can be applied topically, after procedures that incite inflammation such as Fraxel laser, Lumenis Total FX Laser (CO2), or Fractora treatments – its use here lends to creating a quicker healing process for the patient, and we see that clinically in that patients treated with PRP right after laser treatments tend to have a quicker, less red and inflamed recovery than those untreated.
 In my practice, I like to apply it to the tissue following facelift surgery which helps expedite the healing period.

 Why you should consider PRP Treatments

 PRP, or platelet rich plasma, provides several healing benefits as reviewed above.
 When utilized in the skin, we see improvements in skin thickness and greater organization of skin at a histologic level (when examined under a microscope), which translates to an improved tone and texture, both elements common in youthful skin.
 Additionally, PRP serves to augment the functionality and survivability of stem cells and adipose (fat) cells during aesthetic surgical procedures.
 We also reviewed how PRP may be implemented and combined with fillers to augment and optimize its results through the addition of trophic effects.
 Lastly, we found that PRP is helpful in reducing the inflammatory process following procedures such as laser resurfacing.
-With so much beneficial utility in aesthetic treatments, and because its derived from the most natural resource (your own body) , it behooves us to consider this regimen into our de-ageing treatments.
+With so much beneficial utility in aesthetic treatments, and because it’s derived from the most natural resource (your own body), it behooves us to consider this regimen in our de-aging treatments.